Our Experts Reveal the Best Python Frameworks for ETL

 How it Works

-Part of the accessibility of Bonobo is in its methodology.
+Part of the accessibility of a Bonobo ETL framework is in its methodology.
 Here, data is treated as a stream that goes through the ETL process (extracting, transforming, and loading) in a first-in, first-out (FIFO) order.

 Because Bonobo is just a stream of data rows, the entire pipeline can be represented as a graph using the graphviz library, enabling developers to inspect and design pipelines visually.